mrichnu/flask-starter/README.md

-# Changing Tides Database App
+# Flask starter app

-This repository contains a web app (written with Flask) to manage a database of materials related to carceral reform in the United States.
+This repository contains the skeleton for a flask app with sqlalchemy integration, flask-script example commands, and unit tests.

 To start the app in local debug mode, first create a file to hold your local settings, named e.g. `settings.cfg` containing at a minimum the `SECRET_KEY`